Avant STAMP for ASL

 Avant STAMP for ASL uses full motion video for both Receptive and Expressive skills, which requires a strong network connection and a current computer.
 A computer camera will be required for the signing-Expressive portion of the test.

 Avant STAMP for ASL is currently compatible with only the Chrome browser (the latest version) on PCs, Macs and Chromebooks.
-Please see our Assessment Technology Guide for overall system, equipment requirements, and browser capabilities.

 Avant STAMP for ASL uses full motion video to present the content for both Receptive and Expressive skills.
 Bandwidth requirements will depend on the number of test takers attempting to take the assessment at the same time.
 Limiting this number will benefit the test takers to ensure the highest quality of video streaming.
-Technical documentation is forthcoming.

 Receptive section scores are available as soon as the test taker completes each section.
 These are scored by the computer-adaptive engine.
 Be sure to refresh the page for updates.